Animal Rights

 Voltaire (1694–1778), Bêtes, Dictionnaire Philosophique.

 Objections to vivisection were first raised by atheists such as Charles Bradlaugh in Britain, and Robert Ingersoll and Samuel Clemens (better known as Mark Twain) in the USA.
-Again opposition to cruel sports was initiated by freethinkers, not Christians, and the concept of animal rights was developed not by theologians, but by secular philosophers in the 1960s.
+Again opposition to cruel sports was initiated by freethinkers, not Christians, and the concept of animal rights was developed not by theologians, but by secular philosophers.

 Now that animal rights have become a popular issue, the mainstream churches are shifting their ground.
 Churchmen have even suggested recently that animals may have some sort of embryonic soul after all.
 St Francis is presented as evidence that the Church has been kind to animals all along.
 It is true that some followers of St Francis did adopt a sympathetic attitude to animals, notably the fourteenth century Fraticelli, or Spiritual Franciscans; but they were executed by the Church authorities as heretics, so it might look a little hypocritical now for the Roman Church to claim the Fratricelli's record as its own.